Associations Between Clinical Evidence of Inflammation and Synovitis in Symptomatic Knee Osteoarthritis: A Cross-Sectional Substudy.

 Wallace G., Cro S., Doré C., King L., Kluzek S., Price A., Roemer F., Guermazi A., Keen R., Arden N.

-Objective Painful knee osteoarthritis (KOA) has been associated with joint inflammation.
-There is however little literature correlating signs of localised inflammation with Contrast-enhanced (CE) Magnetic resonance imaging (MRI) of synovium.
-This study examined the relationship between clinical and functional markers of localised knee inflammation and CE MRI based synovial scores.
-Methods Patients with symptomatic KOA were enrolled into the randomised, double-blind, Vitamin D Evaluation in Osteoarthritis (VIDEO) trial.
-In this cross-sectional substudy, associations between validated MRI based semi-quantitative synovial scores of the knee and the following markers of inflammation were investigated; self-reported pain and stiffness, effusion, warmth, joint line tenderness, erythrocyte sedimentation rate, radiographic severity and functional ability tests.
-Results 107 patients satisfied the inclusion criteria of complete data and were included in the analysis.
-Significant associations were found between the number of regions affected by synovitis and WOMAC pain, effusion and joint line tenderness.
-Each additional region affected by synovitis was associated with an increase in WOMAC pain (1.82; 95% CI 0.05-3.58; p=0.04) and the association with extent of medial synovitis was particularly strong (3.21; 95% CI 0.43-5.99; p=0.02).
-Extent of synovitis was positively associated with effusion (OR=1.69; 95% CI 1.37-2.08, p<0.01), and negatively associated with joint line tenderness (RR= 0.87; 95% CI 0.84-0.90; p<0.01).
-Conclusion There is a strong positive association between synovitis, and self-reported patient pain and clinically detectable effusion.
-Non-operative treatments directed at management of inflammation and future trials targeting the synovial tissue for treating KOA should consider these two factors as potential inclusion criteria.
-This article is protected by copyright.
-All rights reserved.
+OBJECTIVE: Painful knee osteoarthritis (KOA) has been associated with joint inflammation.
+There is, however, little literature correlating signs of localized inflammation with contrast-enhanced (CE) magnetic resonance imaging (MRI) of synovium.
+This study examined the relationship between clinical and functional markers of localized knee inflammation and CE MRI-based synovial scores.
+METHODS: Patients with symptomatic KOA were enrolled into the randomized, double-blind, Vitamin D Evaluation in Osteoarthritis (VIDEO) trial.
+In this cross-sectional substudy, associations between validated MRI-based semiquantitative synovial scores of the knee and the following markers of inflammation were investigated: self-reported pain and stiffness, effusion, warmth, joint line tenderness, erythrocyte sedimentation rate, radiographic severity, and functional ability tests.
+RESULTS: A total of 107 patients satisfied the inclusion criteria of complete data and were included in the analysis.
+Significant associations were found between the number of regions affected by synovitis and Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) pain, effusion, and joint line tenderness.
+Each additional region affected by synovitis was associated with an increase in WOMAC pain (1.82 [95% confidence interval (95% CI) 0.05, 3.58], P = 0.04), and the association with extent of medial synovitis was particularly strong (3.21 [95% CI 0.43, 5.99], P = 0.02).
+Extent of synovitis was positively associated with effusion (odds ratio 1.69 [95% CI 1.37, 2.08], P < 0.01) and negatively associated with joint line tenderness (relative risk 0.87 [95% CI 0.84, 0.90], P < 0.01).
+CONCLUSION: There is a strong positive association between synovitis and self-reported patient pain and clinically detectable effusion.
+Nonoperative treatments directed at management of inflammation and future trials targeting the synovial tissue for treating KOA should consider these 2 factors as potential inclusion criteria.